UmerHadiHashmi/RAG-Chatbot/README.md

-# Placeholder content for README.md# RAG Chatbot using Gemini & Chroma

 This is a Retrieval-Augmented Generation (RAG) chatbot using FastAPI, Chroma for vector storage, and Gemini 2.0 Flash LLM.

 ## Tech Stack